onap/vnfrqts-requirements/docs/Chapter7.rst

- A failed health-check playbook shall also create one file per VNF, named after the VNF instance name, followed by “_results.txt to indicate health-check was executed and found issues in the health of the VNF.
+ A failed health-check playbook shall also create one file per VNF, named after the VNF instance name, followed by _results.txt to indicate health-check was executed and found issues in the health of the VNF.
 This is to differentiate from failure to run health-check playbook or playbook tasks to verify the health of the VNF,
  example: vfdb9904v_results.txt, with the following contents: